piotrekpasciak/ruby_shopping_cart/README.md

 # ruby_shopping_cart

-Project prequesties:
+Project prerequisites:
-- Ruby 2.5.5
+- Ruby 2.5.5 or higher
 - rspec gem installed

 Project can be run with following bash command: